As we look to Summer Session III and the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 As one component of evaluating the effectiveness of teaching activities at UNLV, course evaluations are required to be administered at the end of each course.
 Teaching evaluations are an essential component of assessment data, and therefore it is crucial to maintain the reliability, validity, and legitimacy of these instruments.
 The minimum standards for administering these evaluations (Anonymity, Objectivity, and Post-Evaluation Procedures) are outlined in the document Minimum Standards for Teaching Evaluations by Students.
 This document has been approved unanimously by the Academic Council of Deans and the Executive Vice President and Provost, and reflects the minimum standards that apply to all Departments/Schools/Colleges when administering student evaluations of teaching.
 The Office of the Executive Vice President and Provost requires the use of the Blue eXplorance teaching evaluation tool, now integrated into WebCampus (Canvas) to streamline the evaluation process.
 Evaluations will be available from April 8 through April 28.
 We encourage faculty to give students in-class time to complete their online course evaluations; faculty should step out of the room while students do so.
 Students who do not submit their course evaluation by April 22, 2024 will be locked out of Canvas until they submit their teaching evaluations using the link provided, select the course specific 'opt-out' button, or the end of the evaluation period, whichever comes first.

-We are required by law and by our contract with the Bookstore to report textbook orders via our simple online AIP system by the deadline provided for each upcoming semester.
+We are required by federal law and by our contract with the Bookstore to report textbook orders via our simple online AIP system by the deadline provided for each upcoming semester.
 This practice provides transparency to students regarding instructional materials required for their classes, before they register or begin their class.
 To ensure that UNLV is fully in compliance, we ask faculty, instructors, and staff to be aware of this requirement and submit the required information before each semester’s deadline.
 Users can access AIP by using your UNLV ACE ID.
 The course catalog is published two weeks before the start of registration.
 Thus, submission deadlines are set for the Friday before the catalog publish date which are as follows:

 • For Spring 2024, the deadline was October 22, 2023